LibrePlan/libreplan/doc/src/user/en/11-materiales.rst

 *   Users complete the fields and click "Save."

-The assignment of materials to order elements is explained in the chapter on "Orders."
+The assignment of materials to project elements is explained in the chapter on "Projects."